mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 Hae eyes were narrowed into a scowl as if remembering something painful.

 "Call it atonement, if you will.
-Rebellious atonement."
+A rebellious atonement."

 Melna usually knew a truth from a lie, but this one she couldn't decipher.